Dhamodharan2006/MixQuant-Sensitivity-Aware-Mixed-Precision-Quantization/README.md

 2. **Uniform PTQ** — Full-model quantization to INT8 and INT4 (NF4) via `bitsandbytes`.
 3. **Sensitivity analysis** — Two module groups (Attention: q/k/v/o projections; FFN: gate/up/down projections) are independently quantized to real INT4 using `bnb.nn.Linear4bit`, and the resulting perplexity delta vs. FP16 is measured on a smaller 1,000-token sweep set for speed.
 4. **Mixed-precision policy** — Based on the sensitivity result, the more robust group is quantized aggressively (INT4) and the more sensitive group conservatively (INT8), using the same real `bitsandbytes` layers as the uniform baselines.
-5. **Targeted QLoRA** — LoRA adapters (r=16, α=32, ~1.3% of parameters) are trained only on the sensitive group's quantized layers, using `peft`'s `prepare_model_for_kbit_training`, for a small number of steps on a WikiText-2 training slice — checkpointed every few steps to catch overfitting early.
+5. **Targeted QLoRA** — LoRA adapters (r=16, α=32, ~1.33% of parameters) are trained only on the sensitive group's quantized layers, using `peft`'s `prepare_model_for_kbit_training`, for a small number of steps on a WikiText-2 training slice — checkpointed every few steps to catch overfitting early.
 6. **Final comparison** — All five configurations evaluated on the same held-out set for perplexity, latency (ms/token), and peak GPU memory.

-All quantization in this study uses real, packed, calibrated `bitsandbytes` kernels throughout — sensitivity, mixed-precision, and QAT rows are not simulated fake-quant, so memory and latency figures are directly comparable across every row in the final table.
+All quantization in this study uses real, packed, calibrated `bitsandbytes` kernels throughout — sensitivity, mixed-precision, and QLoRA rows are **not simulated fake-quant**, so memory and latency figures are directly comparable across every row in the final table.

 ---